Louisiana auditor: $5M spent on sexual harassment lawsuits

 BATON ROUGE, La.
-(AP) — Louisiana’s legislative auditor says the state has spent more than $5 million on lawsuits involving sexual harassment claims since 2009.
+(AP) — Louisiana has spent more than $5 million on lawsuits involving sexual harassment claims since 2009, the state’s legislative auditor said in a new report released Tuesday on the eve of debate on bills targeting sexual misconduct in government.

 Legislative Auditor Daryl Purpera’s office conducted a review of sexual harassment policies in executive branch agencies and procedures for handling accusations.

-The audit says the state’s self-insurance agency paid the money for “closed claims” involving 84 sexual harassment lawsuits.
+The audit says the state’s self-insurance agency, the Office of Risk Management, paid the money for “closed claims” involving 84 sexual harassment lawsuits.
 That includes payments to people who filed claims as well as lawyers’ costs.

 Of the $5.2 million paid, the review says $1.1 million was tied to sexual harassment lawsuits involving the Department of Corrections.
+The audit did not provide details about the conduct alleged or who was accused of harassment at any of the departments.

 Most Read Nation & World Stories